Niceanyh/LonglyCode/Comp218.md

 &#8195;–  δ: Q × Σ → subsets of Q is a transition function –  q0 ∈ Q is the initial state
 &#8195;–  F ⊆ Q is a set of accepting states (or final states)

+#### feature
+&#8195;An NFA can reach several different states after reading a given word
+&#8195;Differences from DFA:– transition function δ can go into several states

 ### Lecture 6  ε-NFA
 #### An ε-nondeterministic finite automaton (ε-NFA)
 &#8195; a 5-tuple (Q, Σ, δ, q0, F) where